dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 **notcurses-demo** demonstrates the capabilities of the notcurses library.
 It can be run in any terminal emulator or console with a correct terminfo(5) database, but is at is best in a "DirectColor" 24bpp RGB environment.
+If **notcurses-demo** seems to generate garbage, something is likely configured in a way that is going to prevent notcurses from working.

 The demonstrations include: